Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_embedded_agent_config.md

         owner:
           type: team
           id: <team-id>
     ```

 * After editing is complete and the file is saved, run the command to push the changes:

+    ```bash
+    axway central apply -f agent.yaml
+    ```

+### SwaggerHub configuration

+Add additional tags to resources on Enterprise Marketplace, ignore tags on dataplane resources before pushing to Enterprise Marketplace, and set the owner of the resources.

+* Pull the existing Discovery Agent from your environment and direct it to a file:

+    ```bash
+    axway central get -o yaml -s <environment> discoveryagent <agent-name> > agent.yaml
+    ```

+* Using an editor of your choice, open the `agent.yaml` file and add/change any or all values:
+    * **additionalTags** - a list of strings that will be added to Enterprise Marketplace resources that are created
+    * **ignoreTags** - tags that, if found on the data plane resource, will not be added to Enterprise Marketplace resources
+    * **owner** - the team owner that will be set when creating resources in Enterprise Marketplace
+        * type - set to `team`
+        * id - the id value found when viewing the team in Enterprise Marketplace

+    ```yaml
+    spec:
+      config:
+        additionalTags:
+          - addTagName1
+          - addTagName2
+        ignoreTags:
+          - sensitive
+          - SENSITIVE
+        owner:
+          type: team
+          id: <team-id>
+    ```

+* Set the filter values:
+    * **filter** - the filters to determine what kind of APIs to discover.
+Not setting the filter will discover all the APIs.
+        * **visibility** - the visbility state of the API in   SwaggerHub, it can be either public, private, or both.
+        * **publication** - the publication state of the API in SwaggerHub, it can be either published, unpublished, or both.

+    ```yaml
+    spec:
+    type: SwaggerHub
+    config:
+      type: SwaggerHub
+      owner: <org_owner>
+      filter: {
+        visibility: Public,
+        publication: Both
+      }
+    ```

+* After editing is complete and the file is saved, run the command to push the changes: